tux234/fleet/articles/connect-end-user-to-wifi-with-certificate.md

 ### Step 1: Create service user in DigiCert

 1. Head to [DigiCert One](https://one.digicert.com/)
-2. Follow the instructions to create a service user [here](https://docs.digicert.com/en/platform-overview/manage-your-accounts/account-manager/users-and-access/service-users/create-a-service-user.html) and save the service user's API token.
+2. Follow the instructions in the [DigiCert service user documentation](https://docs.digicert.com/en/platform-overview/manage-your-accounts/account-manager/users-and-access/service-users/create-a-service-user.html) to create a service user and save the service user's API token.
 > Make sure to assign **User and certificate manager** and **Certificate profile manager** roles
 > when creating service user.